Chemical118/GDBr/README.md

 gdbr analysis -r <reference.fa> -q prepro/query/*.GDBr.preprocess.fa -v sv/*.GDBr.correct.csv -o dsbr -t <number of threads>
 ```

+You can turn on different locus DSBR analysis by `--diff_locus_dsbr_analysis`, however analysis can give false positives due to partial homology on the sex chromosomes.

 ### Final output

 `GDBr`'s final ouput is `<query basename>.GDBr.result.tsv`.
 This is simple description of the final output.